iKenndac/new-blog/content/posts/2015-08-16-garmin-virb-xe-review.md

 I bought this camera within its first week of availability in Sweden, and unfortunately these days that means software niggles are to be expected.
 However, I've owned a number of Garmin devices (and still do) and they've a long history of continuing to improve their products over time.
 My four year old GPS unit still gets regular software updates, for instance.
 I have a very positive opinion of Garmin as a company — they make solid products and solid software, so I'm hopeful they'll resolve the bugs I found.

+**Update January 2016:** I'm happy that my faith in Garmin seems to have been well placed - the more problematic software issues have been fixed by updates.

 I *am* rather concerned about the flaky connection between the camera and its USB cable, though.
 This is certainly a hardware issue — I'll contact Gamin and see what they say.

 Overall, though, I love this camera and have already sold all my GoPros.
 The combination of its superb build quality and extra data acquisition features are *killer* for me, and are a joy to have after years of lacklustre GoPro updates.